Sinestro Corps War: Plot

 Green Lantern (vol. 4) #24 continues the story, with Green Lanterns and Sinestro Corps members battling across Earth.
 Hal manages to free Kyle from Parallax before the entity is imprisoned in their power batteries by Ganthet and Sayd.
 After John and Guy arrive, the former Guardians reveal to them the prophecy of the "Blackest Night", seen in Green Lantern (vol. 4) #25.
 It foretells five more Corps arising, each based on a different color and emotion.
 After the five corps are established, a "War of Light" will ensue, in which all the corps are destroyed, leading to the "Blackest Night".

 The Guardians arrive on Earth and appoint Sodam Yat to be the new Ion.
 After a lengthy struggle in New York City, the Sinestro Corps are defeated by the overwhelming numbers against them.
-One of the Guardians sacrifices himself to send Superman-Prime to an alternate universe and another, Scar, suffers a major wound at the hands of the Anti-Monitor, while Hal and Kyle subdue and arrest Sinestro in Coast City.
-It is learned 440 Green Lanterns perished during the course of the war.
+One of the Guardians sacrifices himself to send Superman-Prime to an alternate universe, and another, Scar, suffers a major wound at the hands of the Anti-Monitor, while Hal and Kyle subdue and arrest Sinestro in Coast City.
+It is learned that 440 Green Lanterns were killed during the course of the war.

-As seen in Green Lantern (vol. 4) #25, the Guardians decide to establish the second of the new laws into effect allowing the Green Lantern Corp to overpower the Sinestro Corp.
+As seen in Green Lantern (vol. 4) #25, the Guardians decide to establish the second of the new laws into effect allowing the Green Lantern Corps to overpower the Sinestro Corps.
 After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own corps, based on the spreading of hope to the rest of the universe.
-The Anti-Monitor's remains, having been blown across the vacuum of space at the battle's climax, lands on a dark planet where it is transformed by an unknown force into a black power battery.
+The Anti-Monitor's remains, having been blown across the vacuum of space at the battle's climax, land on a dark planet, where they are transformed by an unknown force into a black power battery.